ayushmjain/terraform-google-solution-builder-cloud-sql/examples/simple_example/README.md

 # Simple Example

-This example illustrates how to use the `buj-cloud-sql` module.
+This example illustrates how to use the `solution-builder-cloud-sql` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs